Blinkered workshops in USA

 On the tour of Ireland the play was well received by audiences and Patricia puts much of this down to the director Shauna Kelpie, the cast – Patrick McBrearty, Gemma Walker, Cathy Brennan-Bradley and Pat Lynch, and the designers and crew who worked on the production.

-It was during the preparation for this play last year that it was seen by a group from Roosevelt High School in Seattle, Washington on an exchange trip with Oakgrove Integrated College in Derry.
+It was during the preparation for this play in 2016 that it was seen by a group from Roosevelt High School in Seattle, Washington on an exchange trip with Oakgrove Integrated College in Derry.
 This school had suffered two pupil suicides in previous years and teachers felt that the sensitive, yet direct and thought-provoking approach of the play would be a powerful way to open up communication with their students back home.

 Janine Magidman, Teacher from Roosevelt High School, commented "Youth suicide is a troubling and tragic concern in societies from Northern Ireland all the way across the world to Seattle.
-Our group of Seattle teens was deeply moved by our first experience with the Sole Purpose production of 'Blinkered' in Derry, in February of 2016.
+Our group of Seattle teens was deeply moved by our first experience with the Sole Purpose production of 'Blinkered' in Derry.
 Traveling teachers and our pupils took strength from the message that this painful human issue must be discussed openly to bring healing.
 We at Roosevelt High School in Seattle had been shocked by two suicides in two years and 'Blinkered' gave us permission to bring the issue front and center.”